 Beards are awesome.
 Despite overeager stylists declaring they are over, one stroll down the street reveals men are growing out their facial hair more than ever.

-You want in on the action?
+Do you want in on the action?
 Trouble is, there’s no fairy that comes to your room at night and magically beards you up.
 It takes time and effort to get to a bushy face, but we’re here to help you along on your way.
 Here, we’re sharing some crucial advice on how to grow your beard faster naturally.

 Right off the bat, you should know one basic thing about growing a beard: you don’t have to do it.
 If you’re just forcing yourself to adapt to some old notions of masculinity without actually wanting a beard for yourself, just keep shaving.
 Or, if your stubble is stronger in some places and weaker in others, then shape it to your liking.
 Just do your thing basically.
 If that thing happens to be growing a formidable beard, then look no further than this guide.